 The pilot’s director was Stanley Tong, who directed a movie which Andre worked on as an executive producer – Mr. Magoo.
 Despite the box office failure in 1997, he was still seen as a legit guy to work with on an action project because of how profitable that Rumble in the Bronx (1994) turned out to be in 1996.
 Also, it’s common for TV to be a dumping ground for directors who failed to make it big on theatrical screens.
 It’s better than an actor who goes from movie theaters to standard theaters.
 Instead of doing the fight choreography, Richard Hung (a.k.a.
 Yuen Tak) directed the action scenes in the other odd-numbered episodes whereas the even-numbered ones were directed by Ailen Sit.

 Assisting the duo was Andy Cheng (doubling for Sammo as seen above).
 Speaking of the devil, he met Ailen at TVB, Richard while working on High Risk, and Sammo when he worked on Pantyhose Hero.
 When he met up with the first two guys on Martial Law, they decided that Tammy’s character would do Taekwondo so that her high kicks contrasted with the Thai kickboxing style of Louis.
-Andy noticed that the only differences between the American and H.K. stunt guys was that of personal opinions instead of work conflicts: “They say Van Damme has a good kick whereas I say it’s very bad.
+Andy observed that the only differences between the American and H.K. stunt guys were that of personal opinions instead of work conflicts: “They say Van Damme has a good kick whereas I say it’s very bad.
 I say Jackie Chan is best, some say he is just a circus.”

 Richard was the one who was the most prepared to deal with the pressures of working on TV because of his experience in H.K. cinema: “The busiest that I have ever been is doing 4 movies at the same time.
 This was in 1991.
 The movies were The Top Bet, Alien Wife, Fist of Fury 1991 along with Touch and Go.
 You can only film two different movies in one day.
 I’d do one shift on one film, go home to wash up and go do another shift on a different movie then this goes on for maybe 3 to 4 days.
 In America, you can make a movie, earn pay then not work for 6 months if you want to; but your money is used up by the time that you have finished a movie in Hong Kong.
 Living in this world, there is no right or wrong – there are only reasons.”